 When winter starts drawing near, chances are that most gardening activities will be placed on hold.
 Winter is a time of the year that can be cold, long and harsh and have adverse effects on your shed.
 This is why it’s crucial that you take the proper steps needed to ensure that you properly prepare for winter.
-We recently got some advice from one of the top makers of portable buildings in my hometown of Odon, Indiana – Rollin Mini Barns Here are the top four tips they shared so that you can extend the life of your shed and also, protect the valuables in your storage shed.
+Here are the top four tips to allow you to extend the life of your shed and also, protect the valuables in your storage shed.

 1. Thoroughly Inspect Your Shed

 Before closing your shed up for winter, make sure that you thoroughly inspect it.
 Are there any repairs that must be done?
 This is especially important is you have a wooden shed being as wood can be particularly vulnerable when in wet conditions.
 If your garden shed is a bit old, make sure to give it a good coat of paint.
 A roof that is weak can easily collapse under the weight of snow, so be sure to examine it thoroughly and repair or even replace if necessary.